farahdahir/SpaceX_Falcon9/README.md

 # **Space X  Falcon 9 First Stage Landing Prediction**
 # Overview
 The goal of this project was to analyze and predict the successful landing of the Falcon 9 first stage.
-By leveraging data from the SpaceX API, this project seeks to provide valuable insights into the factors influencing rocket landing success and develop a predictive model for future launches.
+This project utilized data from the SpaceX API to provide valuable insights into the factors influencing rocket landing success and develop a predictive model for future launches.

 By accurately determining whether the first stage will land successfully, we can estimate the cost of a launch.